 Who are the members of the Cash Hub?

-Director of Cash Based Assistance Programme, Cash & Markets
+Director of Humanitarian Cash Assistance Programme, Cash & Markets

 Technical Team Manager, Cash & Markets

 Emma is currently working for the British Red Cross as their Technical Team Manager for Cash and Markets supporting the increased scale up of cash in the Red Cross and Red Crescent Movement through leadership and advocacy, building a new cadre of cash practitioners, institutionalising cash into National Societies through preparedness and collaborating and partnering for innovation and technological solutions.
 Emma has over 12 years’ experience in the humanitarian sector working for IFRC, Oxfam, VSO and CaLP working in post-disaster recovery work in more than ten countries.
 Her expertise includes livelihoods and food security, community development and participation, cash based assistance and market based interventions.
 Emma is a member of the CaLP Technical Advisory Group, the Movements Cash Peer Working Group and is an experienced cash and markets (EMMA) trainer.

 Agnès (Inès) Dalmau